bonclay7/docker-swarm-playground/README.md

 We provide a little cluster of 4 vms running `boot2docker`

--   `tools` containing a local docker `registry` and a `squid` proxy for images and network caching ; `consul` for service discovery and key/value storage
+-   `tools` containing a local docker `registry` and a `squid` proxy for images and network caching ; `consul` for service discovery and key/value storage ;
+    `zookeeper` for kafka

 -   `swarm-master`, docker swarm master node